Chicken Salad with Grapes is the perfect easy lunch. The combination of grapes, celery, and cashews add an irresistible crunch!

 - Curry powder and salt season the salad to perfection.

-How to make chicken salad with grapes
+How to make chicken salad with grapes and cashews

 This recipe starts with cooked and chopped chicken breast.
 Make sure that the chicken is cooked all the way through, and chop it into bite-size pieces.